 3. Adhesive Vinyl

 Removable vinyl/631 is better for wall decor and for using as a stencil to make signs.
 Permanent/651 is needed for tumblers, mugs, outside decor, basically anything that will get yet.

 Then you can get into specialty vinyl.
 There is glitter, holographic, and metallic adhesive vinyl.
 All is personal preference and depends on what they are making with it.

-4. Iron On Vinyl
+4. Iron-On Vinyl

 Again, there are a bunch of different brands and kinds.
 My personal favorite for basic heat transfer vinyl is siser easyweed.
 I find it easy to weed and press on.

-There is also specialty iron on vinyl.
-I like using glitter HTV, patterned iron on and holographic sparkle.
+There is also specialty iron-on vinyl.
+I like using glitter HTV, patterned iron-on and holographic sparkle.
 Again, all these are personal preferences but the basic colors are always needed!

 5. Product Blanks

-7. Easy Press or Heat Press
+6. Easy Press or Heat Press